 You’ll want to take down family photos and other personal mementos down and store those too.

-And you shouldn’t just stick it all in the garage so you may need to rent a storage unit.
+Unless you can pack it neatly in plastic storage totes, you shouldn’t just stick it all in the garage.
+You may need to rent a storage unit.

-That can mean that you have just an hour to clean up and leave the premises for the viewing so it will need to be in show-ready condition at all times, and ideally, you’ll need to be ready to leave so the buyer can feel comfortable thoroughly checking it out.
+That can mean that you have just an hour to clean up and leave the premises for the viewing.
+Your house will need to be in show-ready condition at all times.

 The bottom line is, plan on being flexible with your daily schedule and be extra diligent about keeping it clean.